Vitalik335/parser_dataset/README.md

 python -m venv venv
 source venv/bin/activate  # On macOS/Linux
 venv\Scripts\activate  # On Windows
-Then, install the required dependencies:
+Then, install the necessary dependencies:

 bash
 Copy
 Edit
 pip install -r requirements.txt
 🚀 Usage
-Run the scraper:
+To run the scraper:
 bash
 Copy
 Edit
-python type witch file do you want for example parser.py Run AnalyzeAI: bash
+type witch file do you want for example python parser.py To run the AnalyzeAI script: bash
 Copy
 Edit
 python analyze_ai.py
+📜 License
+This project is licensed under the MIT License.